Reticulated Python Facts

 But even within that native range, this fascinating reptile remains quite versatile in its habitat requirements.
-That’s because the enormous animal frequently inhabits rivers, lakes, and even large streams within these areas, being an excellent swimmer.
+Amazingly, the enormous animal frequently inhabits rivers, lakes, and even large streams within these areas, being an excellent swimmer.

 It feeds almost exclusively as an ambush predator, like other known types of constrictors.
-But, the diet understandably varies, depending upon its particular location.
-Yet, this most commonly includes such prey as larger mammals.
-But smaller specimens will feed on birds and rodents.
+The diet, however, understandably varies, depending upon its location.
+This commonly includes such prey as larger mammals, but smaller specimens will feed on birds and rodents.

 This species, like other snakes, evolved as oviparous.
 A female Reticulated Python will lay anywhere from 15-80 eggs per clutch, after mating.
 These then require an average of about 88 days to hatch.
 Newly hatched specimens average about 2 ft ( 61 cm) in length.